Cornutum/tcases/tcases-openapi/README.md

 An OpenAPI specification for your API can be a tricky thing to get right.
 But Tcases for OpenAPI can help.
 It will tell you about any elements in your spec that don't comply with the OAS (Version 3) standard.
 But that's not all.
 It will also warn you about elements in your spec that, while technically compliant, may actually be inconsistent or superfluous or may not behave as you expected.
+In effect, Tcases for OpenAPI gives you a [semantic linter](#semantic-linting-with-tcases-for-openapi) for your API spec.

 But that's not all.
 Even when your OpenAPI spec is valid, consistent, and correct it still may not describe how your API *actually works*!
 And Tcases for OpenAPI can help show you when this happens.
 The Pet Store example shown above is a